Connect with us

 “‘Di ko naman siya minura.
 Sabi ko lang ‘wag mo kausapin ang referees, which is a fair statement kasi nakaka-intimidate ‘yun.
 And in a close series where there are a lot of calls that can determine the game, I’m protecting my team.”

-Guiao said that while he understands how emotional players and coaches could get in dealing with the referees, especially during certain situations, team governors like Chua should restrain themselves as much as possible.
+Guiao said that while he understands how emotional players and coaches can be when dealing with the referees, especially during certain situations, team governors like Chua should restrain themselves as much as possible.

 “I feel in terms of demeanor and ethics, ‘yung board, kung kaya nila pigilan ‘yung emotions nila, they should just leave that to their coaching staff and to the players, kung gusto mag-reklamo ng players,” he said.